 Honesty is the heart of Waiting for a Visa, having even been written by Ambedkar in long-hand before going to the printer.
-It ltalks about specific cases of discrimination, than give a general overview so that even when the stories are similar, their impact is unique – the way he narrates is almost having a one-on-one with the reader.
+It talks about specific cases of discrimination and then gives a general overview so that even when the stories are similar, their impact is unique – the way he narrates is almost having a one-on-one with the reader.

 A data-driven approach accompanied by the depth of human emotions helps Ambedkar make an effective impact on the readers who’d not only be moved but also be able to use these scenarios to understand the conflicted history of independent India.

 A lawyer’s journey in his own words